Improve Amazon Redshift COPY performance: Don’t ANALYZE on every COPY

-Amazon Redshift runs these commands to determine the correct encoding for the data being copied.
-This may be useful when a table is empty.
-But in the following cases the extra queries are useless and thus should be eliminated:
+Redshift runs these commands to determine the correct encoding for the data being copied, which may be useful when a table is empty.
+In the following cases, however, the extra queries are useless and should be eliminated:

-- COPY into a temporary table (ie as part of an UPSERT)
+- Performing a COPY into a temporary table (i.e. as part of an upsert operation).

-- The table already has data in it .
-This is because encoding cannot be changed when a table already exists.
-So even if the COPY command determines that a better encoding style exists, it’s impossible to modify the encoding of the table without doing a deep copy operation.
+- Performing a COPY when the table already has data in it.
+In Redshift, the data encoding of an existing table cannot be changed.
+Even if the COPY command determines that a better encoding style exists, it’s impossible to modify the table’s encoding without a deep copy operation.

-In the below example, a single COPY command generates 18 ‘analyze compression’ commands and a single ‘copy analyze’ commands.
+In the below example, a single COPY command generates 18 “analyze compression” commands and a single “copy analyze” command:

 Extra queries can create performance issues for other queries running on Amazon Redshift.
-Extra queries may saturate the number of slots in a WLM queue, thus causing all other queries to have queue wait times.
+For example, they may saturate the number of slots in a WLM queue, thus causing all other queries to have wait times.

-The solution is to adjust the COPY command parameters to add “COMPUPDATE OFF” and “STATUPDATE OFF”.
-These parameters will disable these features during “UPSERT”s.
-Here is an example of a “COPY” command with these options set.
+The solution is to adjust the COPY command parameters to add “COMPUPDATE OFF” and “STATUPDATE OFF”, which will disable these features during upsert operations.
+Below is an example of a COPY command with these options set:

 -- Load data into the staging table